Dental Implants Coral Springs

 Break Bad Habits

 Bad habits like tobacco use can lead to the development of oral infections that cause implant failure.
 In addition, grinding and clenching your teeth or chewing on hard objects like pens can put your restorations at-risk of becoming damaged.
 Try to be mindful of these habits and take small steps towards breaking them.
-If you need help, your implant dentist in Coral Springs can offer you resources or even customized protective mouthwear.
+If you need help, your implant dentist in Coral Springs can offer you resources or even customized protective mouthguard.

 Protect Your Dental Implants

 Do you play contact sports that could put your new smile in harm’s way?
-Be sure to invest in one of our custom-fitted Under Armour Performance Mouthwear appliances to keep your prosthetics from accidentally becoming damaged.
+Be sure to invest in one of our custom fitted Under Armour Performance Mouthwear appliances to keep your prosthetics from accidentally becoming damaged.

 Schedule Regular Dental Checkups